ArmandCorbeaux/Nested_Debian_MacOS/README.md

 My way is to create :
 - a 1st partition of 256MB with EFI label
 - a 2nd one as EXT4 with the rest of the empty space, with "discard" and "noatime"
-- to have a light VM, install only "ususla utilities"
+- to have a light VM, install only "usual utilities"
+- for SSH access, add "SSH server"

 ## Add Cut and Paste function :
 ```bash